By using our website, you agree to our use of cookies (Visit our privacy policy).

 And some of the localized versions by Voice Crafters:

-If you’re considering localization for an upcoming explainer video, keep in mind that different types of content can require very different forms of localization.
+If you’re considering localization, keep in mind that different content can require very different forms of localization.

-Sticking to narration, screen sharing, and animation will make it much easier to localize your video without starting from scratch for each target market.
+Sticking to narration, screen sharing, and animation will make it much easier to localize without starting from scratch.

-With that in mind, it’s critical to work with a translator who understands the target audience and how to tailor content to their unique habits and tendencies.
+With that in mind, you should work with a translator who understands the target market.

 We have experience with explainer videos of all kinds as well as localization in a number of different markets.

-Make sure to check out our video translation services page for more information about working together on your next video.
+Make sure to check out our video translation services for more information.

 Did you like this article?
 Have any questions?
 Please feel free to comment below.